 What’s the difference?

-Architectural styles dictates the style in which the home is built.
+Architectural styles dictate the style in which the home is built.
 There are many such styles, usually based on some era or geographical location.
 Examples include Cape Cod, Mediterranean, Mid-Century Modern, Georgian, Ranch etc.

 Types of building structures, in my mind, more accurately reflects the “types of houses” phrase and includes single family, condominium, townhome, bungalow, split-level, castle, etc.

 Since we have a dedicated (and popular) article setting out the different architectural styles, this article focuses on the different types of building structures used for homes.